Parry's Agave Agave parryi

 Flowers grow from tall stalks that have the potential to rise to around 10-20' tall.
 One flower stalk will be produced from each rosette.
 These light-yellow, summer-blooming flowers produce seed pods.
 After flowering, the original rosette will die off and more rosettes will form off of suckers from the original plant.

-Historically, this plant was used by natives of the Americas to make fibers and soap, as well as food and medicine.
+This plant is used by Indigenous peoples in the Americas to make fibers and soap as well as food and medicine.

 Other noted characteristics are that the plant suckers freely and root-rot can occur in overly moist soils.